Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/USER.md

 Note that there are a few things to note on LUMI:

--   cpeGNU will not offer support for our HIP adapter, as we require a Clang based compiler.
+-   cpeGNU does not offer support for our HIP adapter, as we require a Clang based compiler.
     It is available for the others.

--   cpeAOCC will offer support for the OpenMP Tools Interface and enables it by default.
+-   cpeAOCC offers support for the OpenMP Tools Interface and enables it by default.
     This is an alternative to OPARI2 and provides support for a wider range of OpenMP.
     GNU GCC lacks the interface, CCE 16 still has some issues, where we decide to not enable the adapter.